Syndicate (2012 video game): Development and release

 Syndicate uses Starbreeze's in-house game engine, which had been modified for the creation of the game.
 The team used Beast to achieve global illumination and a realistic lighting system, and a new physics solver to deliver more physical interactions.
 The team aimed to maintain a consistent visual quality on all the platforms on which the game was released, even though the PC version had the advantage of higher resolution and frame rate.
 The engine allowed the inclusion of post-process-effects previously used in Assault on Dark Athena, such as motion blur and depth of field.
 Their artstyle was changed to suit the game's overall style.

 Marketing

-In 2008, Electronic Arts announced that Starbreeze Studios was working with EA on two projects; one was a new project set in one of EA's older franchises under the name Project Redlime.
-The name "Syndicate" was trademarked multiple times by Starbreeze and EA, and a small portion of the game's script was accidentally leaked before the game's official revelation.
+In 2008, Electronic Arts announced that Starbreeze Studios was working with EA on two projects.
+One was a new project set in an older franchise of EA under the name Project Redlime.
+The name "Syndicate" was trademarked multiple times by Starbreeze and EA, and a small portion of the script was accidentally leaked before the game's official revelation.
 EA officially revealed the game on 12 September 2011, and announced that it is a reboot for the franchise.
 A demo of the game, which only included the co-op mode and the "Western Europe" map, was released for the Xbox Live Marketplace and PlayStation Network on 31 January 2012.
-The game was announced and shipped in under six months; it was released for PlayStation 3, Windows, and Xbox 360 on 21 February 2012 in North America and on 24 February in Europe.
+The game was announced and shipped in under six months.
+It was released for PlayStation 3, Windows, and Xbox 360 on 21 February 2012 in North America and on 24 February in Europe.